vanshika230/vanshika230/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/vanshika230](https://github.com/vanshika230)

-- 💬 Ask me about **Machine Learning , Deep Learning, Natural Language Processing**
+- 💬 Ask me about **Machine Learning , Deep Learning, Business Analytics**

 - 📫 How to reach me **mvanshika23@gmail.com**